 Since some of the early heretics taught that wealth, and all material things are evil, the Church Fathers sometimes went out of their way to correct this mistaken idea.
-Cyril of
+Cyril of Jerusalem pointed out41 that money and riches are not evil by themselves, but it is the bad use of money that causes problems.
+Money can become a door to the Kingdom.
+The devil may claim to control wealth, but we don't have to believe him.

-&lt;sup>40 John Cassian, Institutes of the Coenobia, VII, 16.
+40 John Cassian, Institutes of the Coenobia, VII, 16.